Showing posts with label jack daniels. Show all posts

 Jack Daniel got up early one morning and went to his office.
 Jack needed to get into his safe but forgot the combination.
 Jack got angry and kicked the safe with his foot, breaking his toe.

-Jack Daniel was only 5feet 2inches tall, not a very big man.
+Jack Daniel was only 5 feet 2 inches tall, not a very big man.

-We walked to the brewing house where the brewing machines were shut down for the yearly cleaning.
+We walked to the brewing house, where the brewing machines were shut down for annual maintenance.
+We went through several buildings up and down several flights of stairs.

 We were told the story about Moore County being a dry county and how Jack got started making whiskey.
-Jack never married and left his distillery to his favorite nephew Lem Motlow.
+Jack never married and left his distillery to his favorite nephew, Lem Motlow.

 Barrel of Jack